 In picture: Rishi Kapoor looks rather pensive in this picture.

-Rishi Kapoor has hits such as Bobby, Laila Majnu, Rafoo Chakkar, Sargam, Karz, Prem Rog, Nagina, Honeymoon, Chandni, Heena and Bol Radha Bol to his credits.
+Rishi Kapoor has hit films to his credit such as Bobby, Laila Majnu, Rafoo Chakkar, Sargam, Karz, Prem Rog, Nagina, Honeymoon, Chandni, Heena and Bol Radha Bol to his credits.

 In picture: Rishi Kapoor with Madhuri Dixit and David Dhawan.

 Rishi Kapoor's Heena was a commercial as well as critically acclaimed film.
-Heena is one of the special films for Rishi Kapoor as the film's project was planned and started by legendary director Raj Kapoor.
+Heena is one special film for Rishi Kapoor as the film's project was planned and started by legendary director Raj Kapoor.
 However, after he passed away during the filming stage, the remaining portions were directed by his son Randhir Kapoor.

 In picture: Rishi Kapoor with Heena co-stars Ashwini Bhave and Zeba Bakhtiar.